Aeroflot Flight 2022: Crew and passengers

 The crew also included a junior police lieutenant as a sky marshal (they were added after the hijacking of Aeroflot Flight 244 in 1970).

 All of the passengers were Soviet citizens, with the exception of one who was a West German citizen.
 The majority of the passengers were Lithuanians.
-They included four noted Lithuanian pediatricians, including Petras Baublys, who traveled to a medical conference in Kharkiv.
+They included four noted Lithuanian pediatricians: Liudmila Steponaitienė, Raimondas Lučinskas, Ona Surplienė, and Petras Baublys, who was known for operating a foster home that saved approximately twenty Jewish orphans during the Holocaust.
+The doctors had been traveling to a medical conference in Kharkiv.
+There was one child on board.

 The bodies of the victims were cremated in Moscow on 21 December.
 The four doctors were buried in a public ceremony attended by Lithuanian First Secretary Antanas Sniečkus in Antakalnis Cemetery.

 Accident

 At 18:10 MSK on 16 December 1973, CCCP-45061 took off from Vilnius Airport in Lithuania SSR and proceeded east on a flight to Moscow-Vnukovo Airport in Russia with six crew and 45 passengers on board.
 Flight 2022 climbed to a cruising altitude of 7,800 m and at 19:03 MSK air traffic controllers in Moscow gave the pilots clearance to begin a descent to 5,700 m.
 At 19:11 MSK, the pilots reported the aircraft had entered a steep dive and were having difficulties recovering.
 Just 2,000 m above the ground, the pilots were able to briefly stabilize the aircraft; however, it then entered a stall, followed by a spin.
 At 19:13 MSK, the aircraft crashed into the ground near the village of Karacharovo, northwest of Moscow.
 All 51 people aboard the aircraft were killed.
 At the time of the crash, the visibility was reported to be 2-4 kilometers with haze and cloudy skies.